Rasyidannas/ZTM-Devloping-LLM-App-With-LangChain/ProjectRAG/Intro.md

 # What is RAG (Retrival-Augmented Generation)?

 In RAG we retrieve information from an external knowledge base and give that information to LLM.
 The external knowledge base is our window into the worl beyond the LLM's training data.
+RAG helps overcome knowledge limits, makes ansers more factual, and lets the model handle complex questions

 # What is Chunkning?